wtrevino/django-djobberbase/README.md

     python manage.py syncdb

 Djobberbase comes with a default set of templates, if you want to use them on a **development environment** you need to make sure the media (css, js, images) that comes with it is served.
-To do this you can use the STATICFILES_DIR tuple in your project's settings.py.
+To do this you can use the STATICFILES_DIR tuple in your project's settings.py (Django 1.3+).

     import djobberbase